chanmix51/kaku/specifications.md

  * stylo_id                 StyloIdentifier
  * owner_organization_id    OrganizationIdentifier
  * actor_organization_id    OrganizationIdentifier
- * create_at                timestamp
+ * created_at               timestamp
  * display_name             text
  * is_locked                boolean
  * email                    text

  From a model perspective, a Stylo is a relation between 2 organizations (or one organization with itself).
-It grants an organization the right to edit notes on the behalf of an organization (may be the same).
+It grants an organization the right to edit PoI on the behalf of an organization (may be the same).
 The owner organization may assign an email address to a stylo.